Magnesium-rich foods including spinach, almonds, pumpkin seeds, avocado, bananas

 Why We Need Magnesium: The Body’s Spark Plug

 Magnesium has been part of human life for centuries.
-The term “Epsom salts” comes from the mineral-rich waters of Epsom, England, where magnesium sulfate was first discovered.
-Ancient healers used it for baths, poultices, and tonics long before modern science could explain why it worked.
+“Epsom salts” were named after the mineral‑rich waters of Epsom, England, where magnesium sulfate was first discovered.
+Long before modern science could explain why it worked, people used it in baths, poultices, and tonics to soothe the body.

-It’s also the element responsible for the brilliant white light in fireworks and flares — just like its role in human biology: a spark of vitality, energy, and brilliance.
+It’s also the element responsible for the brilliant white light in fireworks and flares, a spark of vitality, energy, and brilliance.
+In many ways, that’s exactly what magnesium brings to human biology.

-In this article, we’ll explore magnesium not as a cold, clinical nutrient, but as a living, breathing part of your body’s story — how it works, how it gets lost (especially in our modern diets), and how you can bring it back to support energy, balance, and vitality.
+In this article, we’ll explore magnesium not as a cold, clinical nutrient, but as a living, breathing part of your body’s story; how it works, how it gets lost (especially in our modern diets), and how you can restore it to support energy, balance, and vitality.

 What is Magnesium?